Raj Singh I: Rajput War (1679–1707)

 The Rana gave aid to Durgadas Rathore during the Rajput War (1679–1707) and fought many battles against Aurangzeb as he was a relative of Ajit Singh of Marwar, The conflict was started after the death of Jaswant Singh of Marwar due to Aurangzeb's attempt to interfere in the succession of Marwar.
 The resistance to Mughal interference was mainly started by the Rajput nobles under Durgadas Rathore and erupted into an all-out war between the Mughal empire and Rajputs of Marwar supported by Rana Raj Singh.
 It lasted for almost thirty years.
 The rebellion reached a climax after the death of Aurangzeb on 3 March 1707 and the capture of Jodhpur by the Rathores on 12 March 1707.

 Cultural activities

 Rana Raj Singh is also known for giving protection to the Hindu priests and the Shrinathji idol of Mathura from Mughals; he placed it in Nathdwara.
 The Maharana became a great administrator, able military commander and a patron of art, music and architecture during his lifetime.

 Rajsamand Lake

-He also built the famous Rajsamand Lake in 1676 at Kankroli where sea planes use to land prior to India’s Independence.
+He also built the famous Rajsamand Lake in 1676 at Kankroli where sea planes use to land prior to India's Independence.
 He commissioned the text of the Raj Prashasti, which was later inscribed on the pillars around the lake.
 The lake built by Raj Singh is also known as Rajsamudra.

 The lake provided sufficient water to farmers thus increasing productivity and giving relief to famine-stricken areas.
-It is said that the quick-tempered Raj Singh was suggested to built a large pond or lake as a redress for killing his son, wife, a Brahmin and a Charan.